 - LISTSERV Host Enter the host name of the server that is actually running LISTSERV.
 LISTSERV Maestro will use this host name to look up the server running LISTSERV and connect to it using the TCPGUI port.
 Do not use a server name or alias that only appears to the outside clients to be running LISTSERV, such as the SMTP server name.
-For more information, see Section 6.2.1 Specifying the LISTSERV Host with Different Internal and External Names. - External Host Name If different from the LISTSERV Host, enter the host name of the server running LISTSERV as seen by outside clients such as Internet.
+For more information, see Section 4.2.1 Specifying the LISTSERV Host with Different Internal and External Names. - External Host Name If different from the LISTSERV Host, enter the host name of the server running LISTSERV as seen by outside clients such as Internet.
 This host name can be an alias or point to the SMTP server.
-For more information, see Section 6.2.1 Specifying the LISTSERV Host with Different Internal and External Names. - LISTSERV TCPGUI Port Enter the port number on the LISTSERV host where LISTSERV listens for TCPGUI connections.
-The default is 2306. - Client Address for Mail Delivery Enter the email address that has been configured in LISTSERV to have the right to send DISTRIBUTE jobs.
-See Section 6.1 Preparing LISTSERV to Process Jobs from LISTSERV Maestro. - Client Password for Mail Delivery Enter the password configured with the LISTSERV Client Address.
-See Section 6.1 Preparing LISTSERV to Process Jobs from LISTSERV Maestro.
+For more information, see Section 4.2.1 Specifying the LISTSERV Host with Different Internal and External Names. - LISTSERV TCPGUI Port Enter the port number on the LISTSERV host where LISTSERV listens for TCPGUI connections.
+The default is 2306. - Client Address for Mail Delivery and Bounce Processing If a dedicated bounce server is used, then this entry reads "Client Address for Mail Delivery". - Address Enter the email address that has been configured in LISTSERV to have the right to send DISTRIBUTE jobs.
+See Section 4.1 Preparing LISTSERV for LISTSERV Maestro.